-- 4.4.1 The head of school will convene a suitability advisory panel on an 'as needs' basis to independently consider concerns about the suitability of a student for a practice-based learning activity. - 4.4.2 The terms of reference of the suitability advisory panel are to: - a. receive a report of concern from the head of school - b. consider the report and any accompanying supporting documents.
-The panel may request additional supporting documents if required. - c. prepare a written report summarising its decision with reasons - d. treat all information confidentially, as required by policy A-46: Confidentiality of students' personal information. - 4.4.3 The membership of the suitability advisory panel will consist of: - a. head of school (chair) - b.
+- 4.4.1 The Executive Dean will convene a suitability advisory panel on an 'as needs' basis to independently consider concerns about the suitability of a student for a practice-based learning activity. - 4.4.2 The terms of reference of the suitability advisory panel are to: - a. receive a report of concern from the Executive Dean - b. consider the report and any accompanying supporting documents.
+The panel may request additional supporting documents if required. - c. prepare a written report summarising its decision with reasons - d. treat all information confidentially, as required by policy A-46: Confidentiality of students' personal information. - 4.4.3 The membership of the suitability advisory panel will consist of: - a.
+Executive Dean (chair) - b.
 Deputy Director: Student and Academic Services - c. access and inclusion adviser, Student Engagement Unit and the following attendees: